squidfunk/mkdocs-material/docs/getting-started.md

   disqus: 'your-disqus-shortname'
 ```

+The comments section is inserted in *every page, except the index page*.
-A new entry at the bottom of the table of contents is generated that is linking
+Additionally, a new entry at the bottom of the table of contents is generated
-to the comments section.
-The necessary JavaScript is automatically included.
+that is linking to the comments section.
+The necessary JavaScript is
+automatically included.

 !!! warning "Requirements"